filecoin-project/specs/mining.md

 # The Filecoin Mining Process
 ### What is the Filecoin Mining Process

 An active participant in the filecoin consensus process is a storage miner and expected consensus block proposer.
 They are responsible for storing data for the filecoin network and also for driving the filecoin consensus process.
 Miners should constantly be performing Proofs of SpaceTime, and also checking if they have a winning `ticket` to propose a block for each round.
-We currently set rounds to take around 30 seconds, in order to account for network propagation around the world.
+Rounds are currently set to take around 30 seconds, in order to account for network propagation around the world.
 The details of both processes are defined here.

 Any block proposer must be a storage miner, but storage miners can avoid performing the block proposer tasks, however in this way, they will be losing out on block rewards and transaction fees.

 ## The Miner Actor

-After successfully calling `CreateMiner`, a miner actor will be created for you on-chain, and registered in the storage market.
+After successfully calling `CreateMiner`, a miner actor will be created on-chain, and registered in the storage market.
 This miner, like all other Filecoin State Machine actors, has a fixed set of methods that can be used to interact with or control it.

 For details on the methods on the miner actor, see its entry in the [actors spec](actors.md#storage-miner-actor).